petter-holmberg/elements/README.md

 ###### Singly-linked lists

-`list_singly_linked_front` implements a singly-linked list that supports constant-time `insert` or `erase` at the front or after a given position.
+`list_singly_linked_front` implements a singly-linked list that supports constant-time `insert` and `erase` at the front or after a given position.
 The header and position type are the size of a single pointer.

-`list_singly_linked_front_back` implements a singly-linked list that supports constant-time `insert` or `erase` at the front or after a given position, and constant-time insert at the back.
+`list_singly_linked_front_back` implements a singly-linked list that supports constant-time `insert` and `erase` at the front or after a given position, and constant-time `insert` at the back.
 The header is the size of two pointers and the position type is the size of a single pointer.

-`list_singly_linked_circular` implements a circular singly-linked list that supports constant-time `insert` or `erase` at the front or after a given position, and constant-time insert at the back.
+`list_singly_linked_circular` implements a circular singly-linked list that supports constant-time `insert` and `erase` at the front or after a given position, and constant-time `insert` at the back.
 The header is the size of a single pointer and the position type is the size of two pointers.
 Iteration is slower than for `list_singly_linked_front` and `list_singly_linked_front_back`.

+###### Doubly-linked lists

+`list_doubly_linked_circular` implements a circular doubly-linked list that supports constant-time `insert` and `erase` at the front and back, or before and after a given position.
+The header is the size of a single pointer and the position type is the size of three pointers.

 #### Extent-based data structures